Contents

 Design Accent.

-Skylights can impact a home’s interior decoration like no other component, including an unforeseen punch in stairs or home offices or by offering a focal point in living rooms and cooking areas.
+Skylights can impact a house’s interior decoration like no other element, adding an unforeseen punch in stairs or office or by supplying a focal point in living rooms and cooking areas.

 Cons.